Can a Girl Travel Alone in New Zealand?

 Thinking of travelling in New Zealand alone?
 You are not the only one.
 Both males and females venture off to New Zealand alone.
 No matter what country you are from, what your age is, whether you’re male or female, if you are seen by yourself or known to be “travelling alone”, people will not look twice.
 You’re not anything special!
 Except in your own little way.

 In fact, travelling alone has become more of a trend in recent years.
 For example, Booking.com found that 72% of American women have travelled on their own in 2014.
-Planeterra, a worldwide adventure travel company, has reported a 134% increase in solo travellers between 2008 and 2015.
+The termAnd Pinterest searches for the term “solo travel” has increased by 600% in 2018!
 Even when Googling travel blogs for New Zealand, you’ll see a wealth of blogs from solo travellers, especially female bloggers – everyone is doing it!

 Travelling alone doesn’t mean you have to be alone